Katukurunde Nyanananda Mahathera: Nibbana – The Mind Stilled

 While at Nissarana Vanaya, at the invitation of the Ven.
 Matara Sri Nanarama Mahathera, Ven. Ñāṇananda Thera delivered 33 sermons on the subject of Nibbana, during the period 1988.08.12 – 1991.01.31.
 This often controversial set of talks were then distributed in cassettes among interested monastics and lay Buddhists.
 In 1997, a publications trust named Dharma Grantha Mudrana Bharaya (D.G.M.B.) was set up with the public trustee of Sri Lanka to freely distribute Ven. Ñāṇananda's works.
 The first publications of D.G.M.B. were these sermons in Sinhala, made available in 11 volumes, titled Nivane Niveema.
-Since 2003 the English translations have been made available in a 7-volume series titled Nibbana – The Mind Stilled.
+Bhikkhu Anālayo transcribed the sermons based on tape recorded translations by the Ven. Ñāṇananda Thera, adding the needed references to Pali sources, and since 2003 the English translations have been made available in a 7-volume series titled Nibbana – The Mind Stilled.

 In these sermons Ven. Ñāṇananda attempted to “trace the original meaning and significance of the Pali term Nibbana based on the evidence from the discourses of the Pali Canon”.
 This has led to a detailed analysis and a re-appraisal of some of the most controversial suttas on Nibbana.
 While this collection develops on his earlier works, the Nibbana sermons are presented with a more pragmatic outlook to benefit those who are keen on realizing this ultimate goal of Buddhist practice.